-Important - "recurring" pimples can be treated in the same way as a 'normal' pimple, but there are a few extra steps to take in order to stop them from coming back.
+Recurring pimples can be treated in the same way as a normal pimple… but there are a few extra steps to take in order to stop them from coming back.

-This page will look at why a certain spot might be recurring on your face, and how to finally get rid of it:
+This page details why a certain spot might recur on your face, and how to finally get rid of it.

 If you have a spot that occurs 2 – 3 or more times a month, see a dermatologist who can make sure it isn’t a boil or deep cyst.

-4. Control the simple things - keeping your phone clean by wiping it frequently with antibacterial wipes, using a clean pillow case and keeping your hands away from your face, can make a surprising difference in preventing a pimple from forming
+4. Control the simple things.
+Keep your phone clean by wiping it frequently with antibacterial wipes, use a clean pillow case and keep your hands away from your face.
+These can make a surprising difference in preventing a pimple from forming